-Biological visual systems are faced with, on the one hand, the need to process massive amounts of incoming information, and on the other hand, the requirement for nearly real-time capacity of reaction.
+Biological visual systems are faced with, on the one hand, the need to process massive amounts of incoming information (estimated at around 108 bits per second in the optic nerve of humans), and on the other hand, the requirement for nearly real-time capacity of reaction.

 Surprisingly, instead of employing a purely parallel image analysis approach, primate vision systems appear to employ a serial computational strategy when inspecting complex visual scenes.
-Specific locations are selected based on their behavioral relevance or on local image cues, using either rapid, saccadic eye movements to bring the fovea onto the object, or covert shifts of attention.
-It consequently appears that the incredibly difficult problem of full-field image analysis and scene understanding is taken on by biological visual systems through a temporal serialization into smaller, localized analysis tasks.

-Much evidence has accumulated in favor of a twocomponent framework for the control of where in a visual scene attention is focused to1-4: a bottom-up, fast and primitive mechanism that biases the observer toward selecting stimuli based on their saliency, and a second slower, top-down mechanism with variable selection criteria, which directs the spotlight of attention under cognitive, volitional control.
-Normal vision employs both processes simultaneously.
+Particular locations are selected based on their behavioral relevance or on local image cues.
+The identification of objects and the analysis of their spatial relationship usually involve either rapid, saccadic eye movements to bring the fovea onto the object, or covert shifts of attention.
+It consequently appears that the incredibly difficult problem of fullfield image analysis and scene understanding is taken on by biological visual systems through a temporal serialization into smaller, localized analysis tasks.
+Much evidence has accumulated in favor of a two-component framework for the control of where in a visual scene attention is focused to [1,2,3,4]: A bottom-up, fast, primitive mechanism that biases the observer towards selecting stimuli based on their "saliency" (most likely encoded in terms of centersurround mechanisms) and a second slower, top-down mechanism with variable selection criteria, which directs the "spotlight of attention" under cognitive, volitional control.

-Koch and Ullman5 introduced the idea of a saliency map to accomplish preattentive selection (see also the concept of a master map6).
+Koch and Ullman [5] introduced the idea of a saliency map to accomplish preattentive selection (see also the concept of a "master map" in [6]).
 This is an explicit two-dimensional map that encodes the saliency of objects in the visual environment.
 Competition among neurons in this map gives rise to a single winning location that corresponds to the most salient object, which constitutes the next target.
 If this location is subsequently inhibited, the system automatically shifts to the next most salient location, endowing the search process with internal dynamics.

-We describe a computer implementation of a preattentive selection mechanism based on the architecture of the primate visual system.
-We address the thorny problem of how information from different modalities-from 42 maps encoding intensity, orientation, and color in a centersurround fashion at a number of spatial scales-can be combined into a single saliency map.
+We here describe a computer implementation of a preattentive selection mechanism based on the architecture of the primate visual system.
+We address the thorny problem of how information from different modalities - in the case treated here from 42 maps encoding intensity, orientation and color in a center-surround fashion at a number of spatial scales - can be combined into a single saliency map.
 Our algorithm qualitatively reproduces human performance on a number of classical search experiments.